 Description

-These Pumpkin Spice Cookies are soft, chewy, and bursting with warm fall flavors.
-Featuring a perfect blend of pumpkin spice and cinnamon, these cookies are rolled in a sugar-spice mixture for an added crunch and extra flavor.
-Ideal for the autumn season or anytime you crave a cozy treat.
+These Pumpkin Spice Cookies are soft, chewy, and bursting with warm autumn flavors.
+Perfectly spiced with pumpkin spice and cinnamon, these cookies are rolled in a cinnamon-sugar mixture for an extra touch of sweetness and crunch.
+Ideal for cozy gatherings or a comforting treat any time of the year.

 Ingredients